Leinster Senior Football Championship: Beginnings

 The inaugural Leinster Championship featured Dublin, Kildare, Kilkenny, Louth, Meath, Queen's County, Wexford and Wicklow.
 Dublin and Kildare contested the very first match on Sunday 3 June 1888.
 Wicklow beat Wexford in the third quarter-final a month later, however, a replay was ordered after the game was stopped with ten minutes to go as a result of a pitch invasion, and it was also revealed that Wicklow had played a number of illegal player.
 Postponements, disqualifications, objections, withdrawals and walkovers were regular occurrences during the initial years of the championship.
-The inaugural Leinster final between Kilkenny and Wexford was played on Sunday 23 September 1888, with Kilkenny claiming a 1–04 to 0–02 victory.
+The inaugural Leinster final between Kilkenny and Wexford was played on Sunday 23 September 1888, with Kilkenny claiming a 1–4 to 0–2 victory.

 Team dominance

 The first years of the Leinster Championship saw one of the most equitable eras in terms of titles won, with five different teams claiming their inaugural titles between 1888 and 1895.
 In winning the 1892 Leinster final, Dublin, as well as becoming the first team to retain the title, also set in train a level of championship dominance that continues to the present day.
 After two decades of dominance, Wexford broke the hegemony by setting a new record of six successive titles between 1913 and 1918.
 Dublin remained the standard-bearers of the province, however, Kildare emerged as a new force, winning eight titles between 1919 and 1935.
 Since winning their second ever title in 1939, Meath enjoyed some brief periods of dominance and claimed titles in each of the decades that followed to eventually become second only to Dublin in the all-time roll of honour by 1970.
 A Dublin resurgence in the 1970s was followed by Meath's most successful era, winning eight titles between 1986 and 2001 under Seán Boylan.
-In the 21st century Dublin set a new record of twelve-in-a-row between 2011 and 2022.
+In the 21st century Dublin set a new record of fourteen-in-a-row between 2011 and 2024.
+In 2025 Louth won the title, ending the long Dublin era.